-These lamb kofte (köfte) are an easy mix of lamb, herbs and a few spices.
+These lamb kofta (köfte) are an easy mix of lamb, herbs and a few spices.
 They have just enough seasoning to add that bit of something without taking over from the lamb's flavor.
-Serve with salad, in pitta or however you like, they make a delicious meal.
+Serve with salad, in pita or however you like, they make a delicious meal.

-These kofte were something we all enjoyed and they're easy to make too.
+These kofta or kofte are something we all enjoyed and they're easy to make too.

 What are kofte?

 Kofte (köfte in Turkish, also spelt kofta in other places) are something you'll find in many countries around the Eastern Mediterranean and Middle East.

 Broadly-speaking they are a kind of burger or meatball.
 They come in many different forms, some highly spiced, others loaded with herbs and/or dried fruits, while others have very light seasoning.